 Another screen type that you may come across is the glass screen.
 Some vaporizer manufacturers go down the path of making as much use of glass as possible.

-There are pros and cons with using glass for screen.
+There are pros and cons to using glass for screen.
 However, most of them are subjective and depend on personal preference.

 The size of the holes on the glass will be bigger, so you’ll need to grind your herbs more coarse than fine.
 Fine herb particles get through the larger glassholes and end up in your mouth or stick to the side of your mouthpiece.